onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

    * Preconditions:

      * The class of systems must be representable inside `M_consc`.
-     * The extraction protocol must respect the admissible encoding class.
+     * The extraction protocol must respect the admissible encoding class `Enc_Q128`.

 3. ComponentName: `SubjectiveStateGatePolicy`